 First of all, one of the countries with the most prestigious education systems in Europe and even in the world is Germany.
 There are at least 3 universities in the country that are always included in the list of top 70 QS World University Ranking.
 Technical University of Munich, Ludwig Maximilian University of Munich, and Heidelberg University are the top three universities in Germany and among the top 70 in the world.

 Secondly, Germany is also known as one of the biggest and strongest countries in the world in terms of economy.
 This way, it tends to be more recommended than the others to be lived in by foreigners.
 Even, Munich and Berlin, the two biggest cities in Germany are ranked 4 and 5 respectively as the most student-friendly cities in the world.
 Sure, facilities and scholarships are widely available there.

-Of course, no doubts, one major feature that attract large number of international students to Germany for studies is its free tuition policy for international students in public universities and the broad spectrum of English taught courses.
+Of course, no doubts, one major feature that attracts a large number of international students to Germany for studies is its free tuition policy for international students in public universities and the broad spectrum of English-taught courses.
 It is noteworthy that Germany is one of the few countries in the world whose higher education is free for international students coupled with its high-quality education system.